lantos-lgtm/zen/readme.md

 // }

-MyResult: Result {String}                                   // you can attempt to define an un defined type with {}
+MyResult: Res {String}                                   // you can attempt to define an un defined type with {}
+MyRes: Res {
+    self: String
-MyResult: Result {self: String}                             // same as above but more explicit
+}                             // same as above but more explicit
-MyResult: ResultWithError {self: String, error: MyError}    // ifthe underType has more then one undefined type you must specify what field you are defining the type of
+MyRes: ResErr {self: String, error: MyErr}    // if the underType has more then one undefined type you must specify what field you are defining the type of

-myResult: MyResult("hello") {                               // initialising a variable then defining what to do ifthere is an error
+myResult: MyRes("hello") {                               // initializing a variable then defining what to do if there is an error
-    io.std.writeLine(String("error"))                               // print the error
+    io.std.writeLine("error")                               // print the error
-}                                                           // this works because we define a body which applys to the error.body
+}                                                           // this works because we define a body which applies to the error.body

-myResult: MyResult(self:"hello")                            // same as above but more explicit
+myResult: MyRe(self:"hello")                            // same as above but more explicit

 ```